Pole lathe

 The pole lathe's origin is lost in antiquity; it is known that Vikings used them from the archaeological finds at Jórvík, the Viking settlement discovered beneath the modern city of York in England.
 While the use of pole lathes died out in England after World War II, it has seen a return through the increased interest in green woodwork, although the majority of practitioners are at the hobby rather than professional level.
 Around Britain there are regular courses for learning the art of pole lathe turning and associated skills, culminating in making chairs or simpler items.
-The use of the spring pole lathe as well as other reciprocating lathes has found a minor following Europe and the United States following the example found with the Association of Pole-lathe Turners & Green Woodworkers based in England.
+The use of the spring pole lathe as well as other reciprocating lathes has found a minor following in Europe and the United States following the example found with the Association of Pole-lathe Turners & Green Woodworkers based in England.

 As the wood is turned green or unseasoned it will shrink slightly as it dries.
 This is in slightly different proportions in line with the growth rings and across them and this differential shrinkage means the work piece becomes very slightly elliptical.
 This does not happen if the wood is pre-seasoned so you can differentiate between them.
 It is not often obvious to the eye but can usually be felt by running a hand around the piece.